jacoblarock/fake_voices_xai/README.md

 In this repository, there are several feature extractors that are used to translate audio samples into useful input for classification models.
 Included are both perceptible and imperceptible features based on several sources of previous.
-IF a feature extractor is based on a feature found in the research, it is cited.
+IF a feature extractor is based on a feature found in the research, it is cited in the comments of the code.
 Standard features (for example MFCCs) are not cited research.

 # Datasets